 Hinging on a naturally dramatic situation involving four men on a fishing holiday who find a corpse in a river, “Jindabyne” never obtains the full impact of its potentially powerful inner core.
-The emotionally scabrous lead perfs by Laura Linney and Gabriel Byrne, provide genuine substance for the film and should ensure modest aud attraction.
+The emotionally scabrous lead perfs by Laura Linney and Gabriel Byrne, however, provide genuine substance for director Ray Lawrence’s third film and should ensure modest aud attraction.

 Lawrence’s film ranks several notches below his more realized “Lantana,” but shows the director working at a more active pace, with only five years separating these two pics following the 16-year wait after his 1985 debut, “Bliss.”